Air Botswana: Destruction of fleet (1999)

 On 11 October 1999, the airline was crippled when one of its pilots, Chris Phatswe, crashed an empty ATR 42 aircraft into Sir Seretse Khama International Airport, destroying the aircraft and two more Air Botswana ATR 42s.
 Phatswe had stolen the aircraft in the early morning, and once in the air had informed the air traffic control tower that he intended to kill himself; and requested by radio to speak to several people, including President Festus Mogae and the airline's general manager.
 As Mogae was out of the country, arrangements were made for Phatswe to speak to Vice President Seretse Ian Khama, who expressed willingness to speak to Phatswe.

 After the aircraft circled Gaborone for two hours, Phatswe crashed it at a speed of 200 kn into the airline's two other ATR 42s, which were parked on the apron, destroying all three aircraft.
-The incident left the company with only a single BAe 146, which had been non-operational for a year because of technical problems, forcing the airline to lease an aircraft to operate scheduled flights.
+The incident left the company with only a single BAe 146, which had been inoperable for a year because of technical problems, forcing the airline to lease an aircraft to operate scheduled flights.
 It was revealed that Phatswe had been grounded for medical reasons, was refused reinstatement, and was regrounded until February 2000.